rucs-uoft/rucs-uoft.github.io/assets/info/Openings.md

 To apply for this role, please fill out the [application form](https://docs.google.com/forms/d/e/1FAIpQLSfe9FgzRTT-s_5mRIssjUmHrHQrTy-6yV5v50N_z8PIr08ztA/viewform?usp=sf_link) and send

 - a CV/resume,
 - a cover letter,  and
 - two or three sample design projects (please provide links or images and a short write-up for each)

-to rucsuoft@gmail.com by November 5th.
+to rucsuoft@gmail.com by October 16th.